-Peter Sparding is a Transatlantic Fellow in GMF’s Economic Policy Program in Washington, DC, where he works on issues related to the transatlantic and global economy.
+Peter Sparding is a Transatlantic Fellow in GMF’s Europe Program in Washington, DC, where he works on issues related to the transatlantic and global economy.
 In particular, Mr. Sparding's work focuses on the consequences of the eurozone crisis on the transatlantic economic relationship and the global economy.
 He also works on issues related to transatlantic trade and global economic governance.
 A native of Germany, Mr. Sparding previously worked in GMF’s Berlin office.
 He holds a master’s degree from Free University in Berlin and has also studied at the University of Copenhagen in Denmark.

 When European leaders meet in Brussels this week, they must reach a 'grand bargain' that addresses both immediate and long-term solutions to the eurozone crisis.
 Proposals to date, including by Merkel of Germany and Sarkozy of France, must go further.